-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)

-- Maintaining a strong capital base that supports the growth of activity.
 The capital adequacy and capital uses are daily reviewed according to the requirements of the Central Bank of Egypt by the Bank's management, through forms based on the guidelines of the Basel Committee on Banking Supervision.
 The required data are submitted and provided to the Central Bank of Egypt on a quarterly basis.